The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 #3 Updated by Peter Meier almost 8 years ago

 $ git clone git://github.com/duritong/puppet-mysql.git $ cd puppet-mysql/ $ puppet --parseonly --trace manifests/munin.pp err: Could not parse for environment development: Unknown function mysql_password at /tmp/puppet-mysql/manifests/munin.pp:9

 mysql_password is defined as a custom function.
 However it will also fail with custom types.

-#4 Updated by Kelsey Hightower almost 2 years ago
+#4 Updated by Kelsey Hightower about 4 years ago

 - Description updated (diff)

 The ablility to validate manifests using custom types seems to be fixed in atleast Puppet 2.7.x:

 $ git clone git://github.com/duritong/puppet-mysql.git $ cd puppet-mysql/ $ puppet parser validate manifests/server/munin/default.pp